 The Library and Information Research Group currently offer 3 awards:

-The Library and Information Research Group will invite nominations for the LIRG student award in June 2014.
-Typically entries will be a Postgraduate dissertation or a final year Undergraduate project.
+The Library and Information Research Group invites nominations for this year's LIRG student award.
+The award is typically given in recognition of an outstanding research-based Postgraduate dissertation or a final year Undergraduate project.
 Each type will be given appropriate consideration.
 Every Department of Library and Information Studies is encouraged to nominate one of their students' projects.
+For submissions to be eligible, the dissertation or project should have been submitted between August 2014 and July 2015.
+The closing date is 18 December 2015.
+Please see our Student Award page for details.

 2012 winner: Timothy Lowe, Northumbria University.